Table of Contents

 The exam consists of a physical exam along with a review of exposure history and medical records of any health concerns believed to be related to Agent Orange exposure.
 A VA medical professional will discuss the results with the veteran during a consultation after the exam, and a written report will be mailed.

-While it can help provide supporting medical documentation, the Agent Orange Registry medical examination is not connected to any other veterans benefits offered by the Veterans Affairs.
+While it can help provide supporting medical documentation, the Agent Orange Registry medical examination is not connected to any other veterans benefits offered by Veterans Affairs.
 Veterans seeking disability compensation for presumptive disabilities such as bladder cancer, Parkinsonism, or hypothyroidism will still need to apply for benefits regardless of participating in the Agent Orange Registry health exam.

 War Related Illness and Injury Study Center (WRIISC)